Wangyixinxin/MMedAgent/README.md

 Instructions:

 1. Download the delta weights above and unzip the files.
-1. Get the original LLaMA weights in the huggingface format by following the instructions [here](https://huggingface.co/docs/transformers/main/model_doc/llama).
+1. Download the original LLaMA weights (llama-7b in our model) in the huggingface format by following the instructions [here](https://huggingface.co/docs/transformers/main/model_doc/llama).
-1. Use the following scripts to get original LLaVA-Med weights by applying our delta.
-In the script below, set the --delta argument to the path of the unzipped delta weights directory from step 1.
+1. Use the following scripts to get original LLaVA-Med (LLaVA-Med 7b in our model) weights by applying the above delta weights.
+In the script below, set the --delta argument to the path of the unzipped delta weights directory from step 1 and --target as the output folder.

 ```bash
 python3 -m llava.model.apply_delta \